sterni1971/puppet-opendj/README.md

 puppet-opendj
 =============

-`puppet-opendj` configures your ForgeRock OpenDJ servers
+`puppet-opendj` configures your ForgeRock OpenDJ servers for use with OpenAM.